 Consequently, a trial on three groups of pigs with the three following feed regimes was carried out:

 - Basic diet – control group

 - Basic diet added 2.500 ppm zinc oxide group

 All diets contained the standard amount of protein added highly digestible plant protein.
-The results are both on one hand expected and on the other hand very surprising for EUROPEAN PROTEIN.
+The results are both, on the one hand, expected and, on the other hand, very surprising for EUROPEAN PROTEIN.